extremeblackliu/TinyInjector/README.md

 This injector uses plain LoadLibrary without any protection or bypasses.

-you need to use https://github.com/extremeblackliu/TinyBypass to bypass loadlibrary hook
+To avoid VAC bans, you can use [TinyBypass](https://github.com/extremeblackliu/TinyBypass).

 ## Default configuration